 When you’re in the produce section of a supermarket, what do you do?
 Right!
 You move to the snack aisle.
-But in the event you grabbed a banana, you would inspect its exterior in a non-suggestive manner.
+But in the event you grabbed a banana, you would inspect its exterior (in a non-suggestive manner).
 Same theory applies.
-First, look for any bruising, scars, rashes, hernias, and alien lifeforms.
-If the patient has a pannus, check between the folds to look for signs of infection, sandwiches, or Princess Leia in a gold bikini.
+First, look for any bruising, scars, rashes, hernias, and aliens sticking out.
+If the patient has a pannus, check between the folds to look for signs of infection or hidden sandwiches.
 Next, be sure the abdomen has a sticker with a PLU (product lookup) code so that he or she scans properly at the check-out line.
 Finally, don’t forget to intensely inspect and scrutinize the belly button: is it an innie or an outie? is it pierced? and if so, where can I get one?

 Put your ear on the patient’s abdomen.
 This conveys a true sense of caring.
 Do not, however, fall asleep.
 Things you may hear: stomach growling (or borborygmi), bruits (from vessels such as the aorta), or Lotto numbers (2, 8, 13, 22, 36, 42).
 Familiarize yourself with the tripoint: a spot just lateral to the xiphoid process used primarily by surgeons to auscultate the heart, lungs, and abdomen simultaneously, which is both lazy and ingenious.